 While working from home yields a neutral result on productivity, it has positive implications on morale, so this experiment is now ensconced as our company policy.
 Being able to run interesting experiments like this is a cornerstone of the well-measured company.

 More detailed comparison available

 If this article were written five years ago, your options would lie somewhere between "shabby" and "pitiful."
-GitHub Stats already existed by that point, but their focus on raw lines of code and commits made were exactly as useless as you would predict.
-In these past four years, the performance measurement space has blossomed to host three "high polish" options worthy of your consideration.
+GitHub Stats already existed by that point, but their focus on raw lines of code and commits made were exactly as useless as one might predict.
+In these past few years, the performance measurement space has blossomed to host four "high polish" options worthy of your consideration.
 Each brings a distinct set of strengths and its own measurement philosophy.
 Let's review them in chronological order of their launch date.